Leadership in the age of AI agents

 How the system learns

-Every product, pilot, ticket, agent run, build result, and customer workflow should teach the company.
+Every product, agent test, ticket, agent run, build result, and agent principal workflow should teach the company.
 The intelligence moat comes from the learning loop.

 Operating proof